SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Experiment

 \subsection{Pose evaluation on the KITTI dataset}

-We first come to evaluate our proposed VO/VIO models on the public-available KITTI dataset.
-Following the previous research, we use Sequence 00-08 for training and evaluation, and Sequence 09 and 10 for testing.
-The KITTI's official evaluation is adopted here.
-It is to calculate the RMSE of translation vector and rotation of the sequences with a length from 100m to 800m, and average them as the criterion of pose accuracy.
+In order to evaluate the effectiveness of our proposed VO/VIO models, we conducted experiments on the public KITTI dataset.
+To assess the performance of our models, we used the official KITTI evaluation, which computes the root-mean-square error (RMSE) of the translation and rotation vectors over sequences ranging from 100m to 800m in length, and averages these values to obtain an overall pose accuracy metric.

-For vision only pose estimation, we compare with a mainstream traditional SLAM (i.e. ORB-SLAM) and five learning based VOs (i.e. Depth-VO-Feat, GeoNet, MonoDepth2, SfMLearner, SC).
-Among the learning based baselines, Depth-VO, GeoNet, MonoDepth2, SfMLearner are scale-ambiguity, while SC is scale-consistent, but still loses its absolute scale.
-However, our proposed self-supervised VO can produce pose with global scale.
-From Table \ref{tb: pose kitti}, it is clear to see that our model outperforms all both traditional and learning based baselines in translation, and outperforms all the learning based VOs in rotation.
-Our VO model further improves SC 12.04\% in translation and 58.79\% in rotation averagely.
-Though the rotation estimation of ORB-SLAM is still better than our VO model slightly, we show that by introducing inertial data into our model as learning based VIO, our VIO model shows superior performance in rotation than all the VO/VIO baselines.